 Topical treatments are most commonly used for scalp psoriasis.
 They may require an initial 2 months of intensive applications, plus permanent, regular maintenance.
 Treatment options include:

 - tar preparations

-- topical application of vitamin D, known as calciopotriene (Dovonex)
+- topical application of vitamin D, known as calcipotriene (Dovonex)

-Light therapy and oral medications also may be recommended depending upon the responsiveness to treatment.
+Light therapy, oral medications, and biologics also may be recommended depending on the responsiveness to treatment.

-Although there is no one cure for any form of psoriasis, remission and significant healing is possible.
+There’s no one cure for any form of psoriasis, but remission and significant healing is possible.
 Your doctor will work with you to create a treatment plan that helps manage your condition.
 You can also take steps at home to manage psoriasis.

-You can also visit the National Psoriasis Foundation for more information on how to manage your psoriasis.
-They’ll also have the latest information on research, events, and programs.
+Visit the National Psoriasis Foundation for the latest information on research, events, and programs.

-Thanks to the advocacy work of dozens of psoriasis activists and organizations, psoriasis is also slowly gaining more support and awareness.
-Talk to your doctor if you believe you have psoriasis.
+Thanks to the advocacy work of dozens of psoriasis activists and organizations, psoriasis is also gaining more support and awareness.
+Talk with a doctor if you believe you have psoriasis.
 They’ll be able to provide treatment options and coping methods.